 Level Up: Here's How Much Concrete Leveling Costs

 Whether you use it for sitting outside and reading a book or entertaining guests for a cookout, your outdoor patio is a high-use area, especially during the summer months.
-In some cases, your patio may sink over time, leaving you with an uneven surface that’s both a dangerous tripping hazard and an eyesore.
+Sometimes, your patio may sink over time, leaving you with an uneven surface that’s both a dangerous tripping hazard and an eyesore.

-This May Also Interest You: How Much Does It Cost to Pour Concrete?
+This May Also Interest You: How to Level a Concrete Patio

-Once you notice that your patio is sinking, it’s probably time to address the issue.
+Once you notice your patio is sinking, it’s probably time to address the issue.
 Waiting can lead to bigger and more expensive problems.
 Plus, concrete leveling (also called “mudjacking”) costs less than you might think.
-We’ve got everything you need to know, below.
+We’ve got everything you need to know below.

 How Much Does Mudjacking Cost?

 If you find your patio is sinking or has become uneven, concrete leveling is probably the solution.
-From the looks of it, you may think that all that is needed is to mix up some concrete and add it on top of the spot that is uneven.
-However, the fix is not as simple as that.
+From the looks of it, you may think all that's needed is to mix up some concrete and add it on top of the spot that's uneven.
+However, the fix isn't as simple as that.
 The issue may actually lie underneath the concrete slab, meaning a more complicated fix is necessary.

 One way of addressing the issue is by leveling the concrete in a process called mudjacking.
-According to HomeGuide, mudjacking costs between $3 to $6 (CAD 4 and CAD 8) per square foot.
-It gets its name because the concrete will be "jacked" up by injecting a mud-like slurry of cement, topsoil and water underneath the concrete that has sunk.
+According to HomeGuide, mudjacking costs between $3 to $6 (CAD 4.07 and CAD 8.14) per square foot.
+It gets its name because the concrete will be "jacked" up by injecting a mud-like slurry of cement, topsoil and water underneath the concrete that's sunk.

 In this process, holes are drilled into the existing concrete, and the slurry is pumped into the holes.
 The slurry then lifts up the concrete surface from underneath, leveling it to its original height.
-Mudjacking is best for concrete that is not normally holding large weight loads like patios, outdoor kitchens, driveways, sidewalks, steps and decks.
-It has a curing time of 24 to 48 hours and lasts for 5 to 10 years.
+Mudjacking is best for concrete that's not normally holding large weight loads, like patios, outdoor kitchens, driveways, sidewalks, steps and decks.
+It has a curing time of 24 to 48 hours and lasts for five to 10 years.

 More Related Articles: